pierrebaudot/infotopopy/docs/basic_methods.rst

 causal relationship but have a common cause (another, possibly joint, variable).
 The same applies to the variables 7 and 8.
 This is indeed equivalent to strong transfer entropy (or conditional mutual information, see `Schreiber <https://arxiv.org/abs/nlin/0001042>`_) but applied here in a general context without time series structure assumption.
 Transfer entropy is well known to generalize Granger causality to non-linear cases
-(see `Barnet et al. <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.103.238701>`).
-The classical example of a common causal variable is given   by: "as ice cream sales increase, the rate of drowning deaths increases sharply."
+(see `Barnet et al <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.103.238701>`_).
+The classical example of a common causal variable is given   by: "as ice cream sales increase, the rate of drowning deaths increases sharply.": both are correlated but none of each causes the other.
 A section in "how_infotopo_works" is dedicated to a more complete study and explanation of these statistical interactions.
 The gene expression study of `Tapia et al. <https://www.nature.com/articles/s41598-018-31765-z>`_ provides further examples of strong positive k-tuplet, e.g of statistical interactions without common cause, or more simply causal chains (e.g metabolic chains).

 The information networks representation of :math:`I_1` and :math:`I_2` for the diabetes dataset is: